GoogleCloudPlatform/DataflowTemplates/v2/mongodb-to-googlecloud/docs/MongoDbToBigQuery/README.md

 * outputTableSpec: The BQ table where we want to write the data read from MongoDb collection to.

 The template has the following optional parameters:
 * userOption: The user option to Flatten the document or store it as a jsonString.
 To Flatten the document pass the parameter as "FLATTEN".
+To store the whole document as a JSON String use "NONE".
+To use the user defined function use "UDF".

 Template can be executed using the following gcloud command.
 ```sh